JWTHI/ULEF/README.md

 	**Note**: Execution may take very long, since the standard function is used.
 For faster execution the `outlierULEF_D` should be used.
 2. Delta use (slow for single use, fast for repeated use)
 	- Function `[ ULEF,rhos,sigmas] = outlierULEF_D(knnDists, knnIndex, Data, k, RNS, D, rhosOld, sigmasOld, knnIndexOld, ULEFOld)`
 	The function calculates the ULEF score.
 But here, it only new data points are considered, for the old data points, the previous information is used if the neighborhood did not change.
-A new data point has tpo be the last in the dataset.
+A new data point has to be the last in the dataset.
 		- `knnDists` : **Current** Distance to nearest neighbor, including the outlier.
 		- `D`: **Current** Distance matrix
 		- `rhosOld`: **Previous** distance to closest neighbor per data point (required for weight calculation)